Although a popular subject to photograph, taking a good portrait is often harder than it looks. Here are some tips to get you started

 One of the significant challenges in portrait photography is knowing what settings to use for what scenario.
 While there isn’t a one-stop solution, generally there are two types of portrait photos.
 The standard head and shoulder portrait which as mentioned earlier, you will be aiming to use a fairly wide aperture (i.e. f/4 or wider).

 When it comes to shutter speeds - aim for around 1/100 sec as a minimum just to be sure of a sharp photo.
-However, you'll be able to capture a sharp image at 1/80 sec and possibly slightly slower.
+However, you'll be able to capture a sharp image at 1/80 sec and possibly slightly slower depending on how steady you can hold the camera.

-I would also advise shooting in burst mode to avoid situations where the person you are photographing has their eyes closed because they blinked.
+I would also advise shooting in burst mode.
+This is where your camera shoots several frames when you have the shutter pressed down.
+This is essential to avoid situations where the person in the photograph has their eyes closed because they blinked.
 By shooting in burst mode, you can then select the best image from the set you have taken in post-production.

 7 Don’t forget to edit your photo